Ghosts (Siobhán Donaghy album): Background and production

-She was reluctant to create an album continuing in the same musical direction as her debut, saying she instead wanted "a fresh sound and I found a man with a vision."
-She began work on Ghosts with producer James Sanger in 2005, and recording took place over an eighteen month period, at his home studio in a five hundred year old manor in an isolated region of northern France.
-Donaghy said the manor was "just about as isolated as you can get", saying it received no television or radio signals and that the area "seemed like a really kind of idyllic place to make a record."
-The two recorded five of the album's songs without Donaghy being signed to a record deal.
-She eventually signed with Parlophone, who then financed the completion of Ghosts.
+Work on Ghosts began in 2005 with producer James Sanger.
+Recording took place over an eighteen month period, in Sanger's home studio at a 500 year old manor in northern France.
+The manor was isolated, and received no television or radio signals.
+Recording was often delayed by Donaghy's holidays and travelling.
+The two recorded five of the songs on Ghosts without Donaghy being signed to a record deal.
+She eventually signed with Parlophone, who then financed its completion.